janegarciu/CS/Lab2/AuditParser/README.md

 • Search by name for an option (via a search bar)
 • Select or deselect all options in one click
 • Create and save a policy that contains only the selected options under the same name or a different one.

-## Lab3 Features
-• Perform an audit of the workstation, using the options that were selected
-• Output the results of the audit on screen

-## Lab4 Features
-• Select the settings to be enforced (a subset of ”Failed”, or all of them)
-• Enforce the policy on at least 5 settings (edit the selected settings in your system)
-• Rollback to the system’s initial settings

 ## Team